xymaxim/allisbns/README.md

 collections](https://annas-archive.org/blog/finished-chinese-release.html), and
 many others).
-Such an extensive collection presumably [represents](https://annas-archive.org/blog/all-isbns.html) the largest openly available metadata about all known ISBNs ever published.
+Such an extensive collection presumably [represents](https://annas-archive.org/blog/all-isbns.html) the largest openly available metadata about all known ISBNs ever published (see the figure below).

 The derived metadata, periodically published by Anna and the team, includes the *packed ISBN codes*, a very [compact